chayleaf/rofi-menu-stack/README.md

     - If only one item is to be pushed, you can simply use that item instead of enclosing it in an array (i.e. `push: "a"` instead of `push: ["a"]`)
+    - If an array is one of the items of the array, the values will be concatenated.
+For example, `[["a", null], "b"]` will push the concatenation of `a` and user input, and then push `b`.
   - `jump: [<string?>]` - push a new script to the call stack, exactly the same format as `push`
   - `return: ...` - pop scripts from the call stack, exactly the same format as `pop`.
   - `goto: <string>` - shorthand for `return: 1; jump: <string>` (jumps to another script without remembering this script)
   - `exec: [<string?>]` - bash command to execute.
-Rather than being a list of arguments, the command is simply concatenated.
-This means that if you use `null` to take user input, you must enclose it in `'` quotes (`rofi-menu-stack` makes sure it stays quoted even if the user enters `'`).
-    - This will be changed in the future, so I recommend you to avoid using lists in `exec` and just use strings.
+The format is the same as `push` and `jump`, each array element is an argument, starting from argv0.
+    - If you only pass a single string not enclosed in an array, it will be interpreted as the entire command line (rather than the argv0).
   - `fork: true` - don't wait for the bash command's completion and run it in the background